vnandan/friends-on-app/README.md

 ====================

-Instead of exposing your app credentials to the world, using the Parameterized class will load it from a config file.
+Instead of exposing your app credentials to the world, use the Parameterized class to load it from a config file.

 The config-file should contain only key-value pairs, and must be named `config.params`